 Case Study: Finding Your Perfect Fit

 Imagine Sarah, a yoga enthusiast planning to open a retreat center in Bali.
 After careful research, she decides on a beautiful villa on freehold.
 She negotiates favorable terms and understands the potential for rent increases.
-With a well-drafted expert legal guidance, Sarah secures her dream property and can now invest in a second property by putting in a mortgage her first property.
+With expert legal guidance, Sarah secures her dream property and takes the next step in investing in Bali real estate by using her first property as mortgage collateral to acquire a second one.

 After 4 years Sarah can now double her investment each time she refunds the mortgage by renting on AirBnb her properties.

-Understanding Due Diligence for Buying Property in Bali
+Understanding Due Diligence for Investing in Bali Real Estate

-Due diligence when you buy a property in Bali or Indonesia is your shield against hidden pitfalls.
+Due diligence when you investing in Bali real estate or Indonesia is your shield against hidden pitfalls.
 Here are some key steps to ensure a smooth and secure investment:

 • Land Title Verification: Engage a reputable lawyer to verify the property’s land title, ensuring it’s free of encumbrances and held by a legitimate owner.